Presentation from OER Policy Forum Warsaw June 2017

-If there is not a big sign saying don't do this then I think that gives anyone permission to innovate and experiment.
+If there is not a big sign saying don't do this, I think that gives anyone permission to innovate and experiment.
 It is a view that I wish more folks working in education and learning would take.
-But , too many wait at the institutional or national policy bus stop before setting off in any direction.
-I think they are worried about setting off in the wrong direction.
-I think many are still waiting in some queue to seek permission to innovate.
+But, too many wait at the institutional or national policy bus stop before setting off in any direction.
+I think some are worried about setting off in the wrong direction but depressingly many more are still waiting in some queue to seek permission to innovate.

 I'll return to that metaphor.

-Policy making sounds good , you can influence policy and that you may actually be able to change things.
-The first part can be fun in the planning but often - the planning is killed off at the drafting stage as both other policy makers and the constituencies they serve, can be very cautious, conservative with a small c .
-What about the unintended consequences !
-Better to do nothing ! is too often the mantra.
+Policy making sounds good, you can influence policy and you may actually be able to change things.
+The first part can be fun in the planning, but often the planning is killed off at the drafting stage as both the other policy makers and the constituencies they serve can be very cautious, conservative with a small c .
+What about the unintended consequences? better to do nothing !, is too often the mantra.

-'Sorry, we are too busy; creating frameworks for educational content procurement , dealing with chronic under-funding , the impact of Brexit on education , figuring out what narrowing the attainment gap actually means, creating a new funding formula for , a new model for educational leadership etc etc...
+'Sorry, we are too busy; creating frameworks for educational content procurement , dealing with chronic underfunding , the impact of Brexit on education , figuring out what narrowing the attainment gap actually means, creating a new funding formula for a system with ever diminishing resources, creating new models for educational leadership etc etc...very often simply repeatedly attempting to change the system with the very same toolkit that has failed to change the system in the past.

 When you propose !

-' Imagine we mandated that schools , colleges , universities and indeed anyone creating learning materials in the public sector were obliged to share these .
-That could be useful for learners'
+' Imagine we mandated that schools , colleges , universities and indeed anyone creating learning materials in the public sector, were obliged to share their materials with a sensible open licence.
+It could be useful for learners and it is not a unique notion, it is what UNESCO is trying to embed in global education'

 You don't get much notice from policy makers, even direct approaches to successive education ministers don't make much headway, beyond polite and supportive acknowledgements, though thankfully Open Scotland continues to attract both a grassroots following and a great deal of interest internationally - thanks in a very large part to my co-founder Lorna Campbell and support from ALT.

-When UNESCO, say that schools , colleges , universities and indeed anyone creating learning materials in the public should be obliged to share these.
-You get a bit more notice .
-But policy for schools , colleges and universities is actually quite dispersed and in Scotland no one has a brief to look after open education - it is even actually quite hard to get anyone to respond to UNESCO officially from within the administration.
+When you stress UNESCO say that schools , colleges , universities and indeed anyone creating learning materials in the public should be obliged to share these and there is an expectation that there is an identifiable national policy position.
+You get a bit more notice.
+But policy for schools , colleges and universities is actually quite dispersed below the ministerial brief and no one has a brief to look at open education in the round, they are all in school , college , higher education and vocational silos.
+It is even actually quite hard to get anyone to respond to UNESCO officially from within the administration on Open Education, weeks pass as documents move from intray to intray.

 That is why #OER18 and the community around it is so important.